Issue 48

 “I’m very interested in this idea of disrupting the power dynamic between object and viewer.
 I think when it comes to object making we’re taught to keep the viewer and the audience in mind– in the sense that the viewer will always have the power.
 For me, the tension between the actual heaviness of the work, the materials and the process of creating them, and their seemingly fragile appearance is where the disruption of power happens.
 It’s almost like a self-defence mechanism in the work –if you get too close, it might either destroy itself or harm the viewer.
 There’s a menace within the fragility,” White explains.
 Through this tension between fragility and harshness, the artistinverts historical ideas about a ship’s cargo, or as she describes it: “The idea is that those deemed as cargo or having limited value within a ship–pirates, runaway slaves, slaves and others–can overthrow the hierarchy on board and therefore destroy order on land.”
 The sea, therefore, is a site of transformative power for the artist, capable of rejecting order and levelling the current of time physically and conceptually.

-Founded in 2005 by Whitechapel Gallery in collaboration with Max Mara, the Max Mara Art Prize for Women offers female or female-identifying artists the opportunity to undertake a bespoke residency tailored to their research objectives.
+Founded in 2005 by Whitechapel Gallery in collaboration with Max Mara and Collezione Maramotti, the Max Mara Art Prize for Women offers female and female-identifying artists the opportunity to undertake a bespoke residency tailored to their research objectives.
 Engaging with both maritime history and traditional artisanal practices, White’s residency commenced in Agnone (Molise), where she explored the nuances and limitations of working with bronze during a workshop at the historic family-run Pontificia Fonderia di Campane Marinelli, where some of Italy’s oldest and most storied bells have been produced for over one thousand years.
 She then explored ship navigation technology and colonialism in Palermo (Sicily), engaging with renowned historian Giovanna Fiume as part of her detailed research and development.
 This was followed by a series of naval and archaeological discoveries in Genova (Liguria)–historically one of the most important port cities in the Mediterranean–under the guidance of professors Claudia Tacchella and Massimo Corradi.
-A workshop at Milan's Fonderia Artistica Battaglia enabled White to experience the centuries-old tradition of crafting bronze artefacts by hand, while in the medieval town of Todi (Umbria), she honed her metalwork and fabrication skills with mentor Michele Ciribifera.
+A workshop at Milan's Fonderia Artistica Battaglia enabled White to experience the centuries-old tradition of crafting bronze artefacts by hand, while in the medieval town of Todi (Umbria), she developed her metalwork and fabrication skills with mentor Michele Ciribifera.
 It seems that Italy, with its abundance of historical, cultural and artistic inspiration spanning the regions, enriched White's preferred research method based on amassing a ‘library’ of references, including theory and history, poetry, music and found objects which inform her sketches, preliminary studies and decisions on materials and forms for her artwork.

 Image credit: Dominique White, the swelling enemy, 2024, driftwood, forged iron, sisal, raffia, kaolin clay, destroyed sails, Installation view, Dominique White: Deadweight, Max Mara Art Prize for Women (2022-24), 2 July - 15 September 2024, Whitechapel Gallery, London.
 Courtesy and © Above Ground Studio (Matt Greenwood)